Teens with ASD: Transition IEPs

 - How do we address my weak areas given my learning style?
 What modifications are needed?

 - Is there an Office of Disabilities on campus at my local/chosen schools?
 What disability-related services will they offer, if any, to help me be successful?

-- If I live in a dorm, what skills do I need that I don't currently have?
+- If I would live in a dorm, what skills do I need that I don't currently have?